-As sampling of the phase space proceeds, the estimate $\nabla{\!x}\widetilde{A}$ is progressively refined.
+As sampling of the phase space proceeds, the estimate $\nabla{\!x} \widetilde{A}$ is progressively refined.
 The biasing force introduced in the equations of motion guarantees that in the bin centered around ξ , the forces acting along the selected collective variables average to zero over time.
 Eventually, as the underlying free energy surface is canceled by the adaptive bias, evolution of the system along ξ is governed mainly by diffusion.
 Although this implementation of ABF can in principle be used in arbitrary dimension, a higher-dimension collective variable space is likely to be difficult to sample and visualize.
 Most commonly, the number of variables is one or two, sometimes three.

-6.2.1 ABF requirements on collective variables
+6.3.1 ABF requirements on collective variables

 The following conditions must be met for an ABF simulation to be possible and to produce an accurate estimate of the free energy profile.
-Note that these requirements do not apply when using the extended-system ABF method ().
+Note that these requirements do not apply when using the extended-system ABF method (6.4).

-1. Only linear combinations of colvar components can be used in ABF calculations.

-- 2. Availability of total forces is necessary.
+- 1. Only linear combinations of colvar components can be used in ABF calculations. - 2.
+Availability of total forces is necessary.
 The following colvar components can be used in ABF calculations: distance, distance_xy, distance_z, angle, dihedral, gyration, rmsd and eigenvector.
 Atom groups may not be replaced by dummy atoms, unless they are excluded from the force measurement by specifying oneSiteTotalForce, if available. - 3.
 Mutual orthogonality of colvars.
 In a multidimensional ABF calculation, equation (22) must be satisfied for any two colvars ξ_i and ξ_j .
 Various cases fulfill this orthogonality condition: - ξ_i and ξ_i are based on non-overlapping sets of atoms. - atoms involved in the force measurement on ξ_i do not participate in the definition of ξ_j .
 This can be obtained using the option oneSiteTotalForce of the distance, angle, and dihedral components (example: Ramachandran angles φ , ψ). - ξ_i and ξ_j are orthogonal by construction.
 Useful cases are the sum and difference of two components, or distance_z and distance_xy using the same axis. - 4.
 Mutual orthogonality of components: when several components are combined into a colvar, it is assumed that their vectors v_i (equation (24)) are mutually orthogonal.
 The cases described for colvars in the previous paragraph apply. - 5.
 Orthogonality of colvars and constraints: equation 23 can be satisfied in two simple ways, if either no constrained atoms are involved in the force measurement (see point 3 above) or pairs of atoms joined by a constrained bond are part of an atom group which only intervenes through its center (center of mass or geometric center) in the force measurement.
 In the latter case, the contributions of the two atoms to the left-hand side of equation 23 cancel out.
 For example, all atoms of a rigid TIP3P water molecule can safely be included in an atom group used in a distance component.

-6.2.2 Parameters for ABF
+6.3.2 Parameters for ABF

-ABF depends on parameters from each collective variable to define the grid on which free energy gradients are computed: see 4.18 for detauls.
+ABF depends on parameters from each collective variable to define the grid on which free energy gradients are computed: see 4.21 for details.
+Alternately, grid parameters can be set directly inside the abf block by inserting a grid sub-block, as explained in 6.1.
 Other parameters to control the ABF runtime can be set in the ABF configuration block: